 All majors offered at Davidson College are accepted toward a military commission.
 The Army offers 17 different career fields to choose from upon commissioning.

 A Second Lieutenant going into the United States Army will start out making over $52,000.
 In 18 months, promotion to First Lieutenant pushes the annual salary up over $66,000.
-Promotion to Captain, after 36 months, increases the annual salary up over $79,000.
+Promotion to Captain, after around four years time in service, increases the annual salary up over $79,000.

 Studying abroad is highly encouraged while in the Army ROTC program, and is typically done during your sophomore year.

-The only required summer training is the 32-day Leadership Assessment and Development Course between your junior/senior years at Fort Lewis, WA.
+The only required summer training is the 32-day Cadet Summer Training Course between your junior/senior years at Fort Knox, Kentucky.
 There is no Basic Training in Army ROTC.

 Optional summer training available to cadets are: Airborne School, Air Assault School, Cadet Troop Leader Training (CTLT), Northern Warfare Training, Mountain Warfare Training, and Overseas Cultural and Language Immersion programs.